 Long table cleared, they sat back and got on with the issue.

 Patron spoke first.
 ‘This seems inside.
 You know and I know that if any of us twelve wanted … OK?
-You know how we’ve done it in the past, we make agreements.
-No my friend, this is someone inside who has a working knowledge and either he’s doing it or he feeds it to someone among the crews.
+No my friend, this is someone inside who has a working knowledge and he’s leaning on you.
+Were it something else, all boats would be on the riverbed by now.
 Put someone in charge of this.’

 ‘All right – a show of hands – do we put someone in charge?
 Those who think we need?’